m-renaud/containers/docs/map.rst

 .. highlight:: haskell

-Maps, sometimes referred to as dictionaries in other languages, allow you to store associations between *unique keys* and *values*.
+Maps (sometimes referred to as dictionaries in other languages) allow you to store associations between *unique keys* and *values*.
 There are three implementations provided by the ``containers`` package: `Data.Map.Strict
 <https://hackage.haskell.org/package/containers/docs/Data-Map-Strict.html>`_,